hilbix/pymcfo/README.md

 This is a Python interpreter written in Java.

+- PyMcFo?

+Sorry, I did not find a catchy name.
+If you have a better idea,
+and allow me to use this freely (see License),
+I am all ears.

 - License?

 For all the license files please have a look into directory `license/`.